Nearly two-thirds of middle-aged and older adults in Canada report adverse childhood experiences.

-More than one in four adults reported exposure to physical abuse, and one in five reported exposure to intimate partner violence and emotional abuse in childhood.
+More than one in four adults reported exposure to physical abuse and 1 in 5 reported exposure to intimate partner violence and emotional abuse in childhood.

 The researchers also found that reporting of adverse childhood events varied by demographic factors, such as age, sex, socioeconomic status, education and sexual orientation.